MohammadTahaRad/MohammadTahaRad/README.md

 ### 💻 What I Do
 I focus on Front-End development — turning ideas and designs into real, functional websites.
 I'm always working on strengthening my skills, especially in JavaScript, React, and building clean, efficient UI components with Tailwind CSS.
+At the same time, I'm learning how web security works to build safer and more reliable applications.

 ---